fastovetsilya/ProbGBT/README.md

 - `compression_level`: Compression level for xz compression (1-9, where 9 is highest).
 Only used with separate models.

 For the single model approach (when `train_separate_models=False`), this uses CatBoost's native `save_model` method.
-For the separate models approach (when `train_separate_models=True`), this saves each model separately and compresses them into a tar.xz file with progress bars for monitoring.
+For the separate models approach (when `train_separate_models=True`), this saves each model separately and compresses them into a tar.xz file.

 #### Load Method